Epersea/Epersea/README.md

 # Hello world! 👋

 My name is Elisa Fernández and I'm a **Ruby on Rails product developer** based in Madrid.
-I have close to two years of experience working in small product companies, where I have had the opportunity to wear many hats and develop my coding, communication and product skills.
+I have several years of experience working in small product companies, where I have had the opportunity to wear many hats and develop my coding, communication and product skills.

 I'm currently working as a Product Engineer with **Ruby on Rails** at SportsKey, an Irish company dedicated to helping the world play more sport with its software.
 I learned RoR by developing [this personal project](https://github.com/Epersea/freelancer_helper_rails), a web application that helps freelancers get organized by knowing their desired rates and creating project and client registries.